 - Regulation continues to be a headache for Wealth/Asset Management and Private Banking businesses.
 It has always been a complex environment to operate within.
 Now there is an ever-increasing number of regulations to keep track of.
 Each requires continued investment and cost to remain compliant with said regulations, which can infringe on profit margins.

-The rise of digital and an evolving client base has put a lot of pressure on Wealth/Asset Management and Private Banking companies to overhaul their end to end client experience.
+The Rise of The Client ExperienceThe rise of digital and an evolving client base has put a lot of pressure on Wealth/Asset Management and Private Banking companies to overhaul their end to end client experience.
 That means the introduction of fully branded self-service and portal functionality that is easy to use and has as few clicks as possible.
 In every other aspect of their lives, clients can help onboard themselves in their own time through a slick interface, wherein they can upload their passport/proof of address/utility bills, etc. for all KYC/AML checks, and have their distinct login.
 Now they are demanding this of their Wealth/Asset Manager and Advisor teams.
 The onboarding process is only the beginning; clients want to bypass human interaction for mundane tasks or queries.
 If they can log a case themselves and track their progress, they will most certainly take that option.
 They can log in to their challenger bank app of choice right now and check their accounts and holdings in one view, so they expect their Wealth/Asset Manager of choice to be no different.
 It is when there is something urgent or critical wherein a client wants the ability to escalate and have human interaction with a dedicated client advisor.